Indigenous art and cultural facilities program

 The opportunity is for a national program of Aboriginal and Torres Strait Islander art and cultural centres and galleries.

 Many jurisdictions have taken steps towards developing these facilities:

 - Infrastructure New South Wales recommended a ﬂagship Indigenous Cultural Centre in 2014 that would be a hub to connect to other facilities.

 - A similar proposal was made for Alice Springs in the Northern Territory and an Aboriginal Art and Cultural Gallery/Centre in the Perth Metropolitan Area in Western Australia.

 - The South Australian Government is including an Australian National Aboriginal Art and Cultural Gallery in its renewal of the old Royal Adelaide Hospital site (now known as ‘Lot Fourteen’).

 While there will be some competition between proposed facilities across multiple states and territories, there will be national beneﬁt to providing dedicated facilities for the exhibition of Aboriginal and Torres Strait Islander art and culture.

 Infrastructure Australia has received several submissions for individual art and cultural centres.
-This initiative calls for a coordinated program of art and cultural centres, which would ensure that facilities are sufficiently diverse to be complementary, encouraging visitation at multiple locations.
+This proposal calls for a coordinated program of art and cultural centres, which would ensure that facilities are sufficiently diverse to be complementary, encouraging visitation at multiple locations.

 Proponent(s) to be identified.